diogo-santos/react-nyt-news/README.md

-# REACTJS New York Times News
+# REACTJS New York Times
 Display NYT posts from REST call to Top Stories API

 Check it out at: https://reactjs-nyt-news.herokuapp.com/